Haivision/srt/docs/statistics.md

 The total number of retransmitted packets sent by the SRT sender.
 Available for sender.

-This statistics is not interchangeable with the receiver `pktRcvRetransTotal` statistic.
+This statistics is not interchangeable with the receiver [pktRcvRetransTotal](#pktRcvRetransTotal) statistic.

 ### pktRcvRetransTotal

 The total number of retransmitted packets registered at the receiver side.
 Available for receiver.

-This statistics is not interchangeable with the sender `pktRetransTotal` statistic.
+This statistics is not interchangeable with the sender [pktRetransTotal](#pktRetransTotal) statistic.

 Note that the total number of lost retransmitted packets can be calculated as the total number of retransmitted packets sent by receiver minus the total number of retransmitted packets registered at the receiver side:  `pktRetransTotal - pktRcvRetransTotal`.

-Not yet implemented.
+This is going to be implemented in SRT v1.5.0, see issue [#1208](https://github.com/Haivision/srt/issues/1208).

 ### pktSentACKTotal